 We have the right to deduct applicable taxes from any employee award, director option or independent contractor option and withhold, at the time of delivery or vesting of cash shares of our Common Stock under the Plan, an appropriate amount of cash or number of shares of our Common Stock or a combination thereof for payment of taxes required by law or to take such other action as may be necessary in our opinion to satisfy all obligations for withholding of such taxes.
-The Committee may also permit withholding to be satisfied by the transfer to us of shares of our Common Stock are used to satisfy tax withholding is required.
+The Committee may also permit withholding to be satisfied by the transfer to us of shares of our Common Stock owned by the holder of the employee award, director option or independent contractor option with respect to which withholding is required.
 If shares of our Common Stock are used to satisfy tax withholding, those shares shall be valued based on the fair market value when the tax withholding is required to be made.

 PARTICIPANTS SUBJECT TO SECTION 16(b) OF THE EXCHANGE ACT: The Plan is intended to comply with the requirements of Rule 16b-3 promulgated under the Exchange Act relating to rules for our directors, officers and 10% stockholders.
 Therefore, because the acquisition of shares of our Common Stock will not be deemed to be a "purchase" for purposes of Section 16(b) of the Exchange Act, a sale of shares of our Common Stock by a Plan participant within six months after the date of exercise of an option or SAR, or the date restrictions on a restricted stock award lapse, should not necessarily subject the Plan participant to liability under Section 16(b) of the Exchange Act.
 However, because the sale of shares of our Common Stock can still be "matched" with other purchases, if a Plan participant has purchased shares of our Common Stock or a right to acquire shares of our Common Stock which is considered a "purchase" for purposes of Section 16(b) within six months before the date of exercise of an option or SAR, or the date restrictions on a restricted stock award lapse, the Plan participant may have short-swing liability under Section 16(b) if he or she were to sell shares of our Common Stock within six months after the date of the interim purchase.
 The IRS has not yet formally taken a position about the tax consequences of this fact situation.
-However, because an interim purchase would trigger liability upon the sale of shares of our Common Stock within six months after the interim purchase, the shares of our Common Stock may be treated as subject to a "substantial risk of forfeiture" under Section 83(c) of the Internal Revenue Code and not transferable and, therefore, substantially non-vested for Plan participants subject to Rule 16b-3.
+However, because an interim purchase would trigger liability upon the sale of shares of our Common Stock within six months after the interim purchase, the shares of our Common Stock may be treated as subject to a "substantial risk of forfeiture" under Section 83(c) of the Internal Revenue Code and not transferable and, therefore, substantially non-vested.
+The following discussion assumes either that no interim purchases were made or that interim purchases do not cause shares of our Common Stock to be substantially non vested for Plan participants subject to Rule 16b-3.
 Plan participants subject to Rule 16b-3 should consult with a tax advisor.